Lazzapao/Max7219-Clock/README.md

 Desk Clock using MAX 7219 Led Based on Marqee Code

 This SW is baased on the Marquee project.
-This is the opportunity form me to say Many Thanks fro realizing and sharing his project !!
+This is the opportunity for me to say Many Thanks for realizing and sharing his project !!

-This is the link to his project https://github.com/Qrome/marquee-scroller
+This is the link to his project: https://github.com/Qrome/marquee-scroller

 Refer to this web site for more info.